 Your comments and suggestions will help us in our continuous effort to improve the quality and usefulness of our publications.

 What is your general reaction to this manual?
 In your judgment is it complete, accurate, well organized, well written, etc.?
 Is it easy to use?

 What features are most useful?

-What faults or errors have you found in the manual?
+What faults do you find with the manual?